Fika-sagacity/github-slideshow/_posts/0000-01-02-Fika-sagacity.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+🍒 *If life is a bowl of cherries, what am I doing in the pits?* 🍒

-Use the left arrow to go back!
+Use the left ⬅️ arrow to go back!